MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 ## Jump list

-The jump list in Microsoft Edge lets you easily find your most recently closed websites by hovering on the Microsoft Edge icon in the task bar and opening a contextual menu \(right-click\).
+The jump list in Microsoft Edge allows you easily find your most recently closed websites.
+To open the jump list, complete the following actions.

+1. Hovering on the Microsoft Edge icon in the task bar.
+1. Open the contextual menu \(right-click\).

 The last three closed tabs are stored locally for each profile.
-To delete websites from the jump list in Windows 10, hover on each website and open a contextual menu \(right-click\).
+To delete a websites from the jump list in Windows 10, complete th following actions.

+1. Open the jump list.
+1. Hover on a website.
+1. Open a contextual menu \(right-click\).

 To clear the display of your recently closed tabs in the jump list, complete the following actions.

 1. [Navigate to Clear browsing data on close](#navigate-to-clear-browsing-data-on-close).
 1. Turn on the **Browsing history** setting.